 The REU-Blinks Summer Internship Program links undergraduate students with scientist-mentors as collaborators in marine science research projects.
 The program takes advantage of the pristine environment, remarkable biodiversity, and the scientific and technical resources at UW Friday Harbor Laboratories, a marine science research facility in the San Juan Islands.

-NSF REU program
+National Science Foundation REU program

-Blinks Research Fellowship program, which targets groups who are historically underrepresented in the marine sciences
+Anne Hof Blinks Research Fellowship program, which targets groups who are historically underrepresented in the marine sciences

 The mentors and projects vary from year to year according to the developing research interests of resident and visiting researchers.
 Research projects are designed by the scientists to be achievable projects which dovetail with their research plans.
 Projects are posted below.
 Interns will work semi-independently with mentor supervision for approximately 40 hours per week.